 Minor Spills Clean up all spills immediately.
 Avoid breathing vapours and contact with skin and eyes.
 Control personal contact with the substance, by using protective equipment.
-Contain and absorb spill with sand, earth, inert material or vermiculite Wipe up.
+Contain and absorb spill with sand, earth, inert material or vermiculite.
+Wipe up.
 Place in a suitable, labelled container for waste disposal.
-Major Spills Clear area of personnel and move upwind.
-Alert Fire Brigade and tell them location and nature of hazard Control personal contact with the substance, by using protective equipment Prevent, by any means available, spillage from entering drains or water course Recover product wherever possible Put residues in labelled containers for disposal If contamination of drains or waterways occurs, advise emergency services
+Major Spills ▶ Clear area of personnel and move upwind. ▶ Alert Fire Brigade and tell them location and nature of hazard. ▶ Control personal contact with the substance, by using protective equipment. ▶ Prevent spillage from entering drains, sewers or water courses. ▶ Recover product wherever possible. ▶ Put residues in labelled containers for disposal. ▶ If contamination of drains or waterways occurs, advise emergency services.